Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Hang on a second.

-Generally speaking, it sounds like the children of the stirrup cultural unions, and I think
+Generally speaking, it sounds like the children of the stirrup cultural unions, and I think they even called them stirrup cults.

-Weird, but anyway.
+The kids, weird, but anyway.

-So the stirrup cult kids grew up to be less into the whole cult lifestyle than their parents,
+So the stirrup cult kids grew up to be less into the whole cult lifestyle than their parents.

-classic, rebelling.
+Classic rebelling.

 Yeah.